statgen/tis-v2-cli/README.md

 # Imputation Server CLI Tool

-The Imputation Server tool `./impute` allows you to interact via CLI with the following imputation servers:
+The Imputation Server tool `./impute` allows you to interact via CLI with imputation servers such as:

 * [TOPMed Imputation Server](https://imputation.biodatacatalyst.nhlbi.nih.gov)
 * [Michigan Imputation Server](https://imputationserver.sph.umich.edu)

+It supports any imputation server running [Cloudgene 3](https://www.cloudgene.io/) and [Imputation Server 2](https://github.com/genepi/imputationserver2).
+See [Adding Servers](#adding-servers) for details on communicating with other servers.

 This repository includes the CLI tool itself, as well as a Python SDK and additional helper scripts.